Diversity Immigrant Visa: Geographical distribution

-The visas are distributed among six regions: Africa, Asia, Europe (Turkey, Cyprus and all countries in the former Soviet Union are allocated to Europe, even though some of them are geographically entirely in Asia), Latin America (Mexico, Central America, the Caribbean and South America), North America (consisting only of Canada and the Bahamas), and Oceania.
+The visas are distributed among six regions: Africa, Asia, Europe, North America, Oceania, and South America.
+Cyprus, Turkey, and all post-Soviet states are included in the region of Europe, even though some of them are geographically in Asia.
+The region of North America consists only of Canada and the Bahamas.
+Mexico, Central America and other Caribbean countries are included in the region of South America.

 Dependent territories are treated as part of their respective sovereign countries, and disputed territories are allocated as recognized by the United States.
 For example, Bermuda is treated as part of the United Kingdom under Europe, the Gaza Strip is considered part of Egypt under Africa, and the West Bank is considered part of Jordan under Asia.
 However, there are some exceptions: Northern Ireland and Taiwan are treated as separate countries, and Macau is considered part of Portugal under Europe (even after its sovereignty returned to China in 1999).

-Each region that sent more than one sixth of the total number of immigrants to the United States in the previous five years is considered a "high-admission region" (currently Latin America and Asia), and each region that sent less than one sixth is a "low-admission region" (currently North America, Europe, Africa and Oceania).
-The proportion of diversity visas given to the low-admission group is set as the proportion of recent immigrants from the high-admission group (currently about 80%), and vice versa.
-Among regions of the same group, the diversity visas are allocated proportionally to their population, excluding ineligible countries (those that sent more than 50,000 immigrants in the previous five years).
+Each region that was the origin of more than one sixth of the total number of immigrants to the United States via family and employment categories in the previous five years is considered a "high-admission region" (currently South America and Asia), and each region that was the origin of less than one sixth is a "low-admission region" (currently North America, Europe, Africa and Oceania).
+The proportion of diversity visas given to the group of low-admission regions is set as the proportion of recent immigrants from the group of high-admission regions (currently about 80%), and vice versa.
+Among regions of the same group, the diversity visas are allocated proportionally to their population, excluding ineligible countries (those that were the origin of more than 50,000 immigrants in the previous five years).

 Within each region, the visas are not allocated among individual countries.
 All applicants from the same region are selected randomly as a whole, for the number of visas allocated for that region, but with the limitation that no single country may receive more than 7% of the total diversity visas (3,850).

-Although only 55,000 diversity visas are available each year, the lottery selects about 100,000 applicants.
-The reason for the larger selection is to ensure that all 55,000 diversity visas are eventually given each year, as some applicants are expected to fail general immigration requirements or may decide to withdraw and not to continue the process.
+Although only up to 55,000 diversity visas are available each year, the lottery selects more than 100,000 applicants.
+The reason for the larger selection is to ensure that all available diversity visas are eventually given each year, as some applicants are expected to fail general immigration requirements or may decide to withdraw and not to continue the process.
 As a result, some lottery winners who have received notifications might not obtain visas.

 It is also possible that some visas remain available after all initially selected applicants are reviewed.
 In this case, additional applicants are selected later.
 For this reason, applicants who were not initially selected in the lottery should keep checking their status online periodically, until the end of the respective fiscal year.